sourabhshenoy04/synch_mod12_counter/README.md

 ‘Mod12Counter’ class.
 The results are displayed at each positive clock edge to ensure the counter's correctness.

+FPGA codes:

+**vi. mod12counter.v:**
+This Verilog code defines a synchronous modulo-12 counter implemented using D flip-flops.
+The main module, mod12counter, takes a clock (clk) and a reset signal (reset) as inputs and outputs the counter value (q), display segments (segment), and a control signal (ctrl).
+The code uses divided clock signals (clkdiv and clkdiv2) to control different sections of the circuit.
+The counter logic, triggered by the positive edge of clkdiv2, updates the counter value and corresponding display segments based on a case statement.
+The circuit includes D flip-flops and logic gates to implement the modulo-12 behavior.
+The reset signal resets the counter, and the clock signal (clk) governs the overall operation.
+In essence, this code creates a modulo-12 counter with display functionality, suitable for FPGA implementation.

+**vii. mod12counter.ucf:**
+- The 8 bits of the "segment" output are assigned to specific pins on your FPGA.
+For example, "segment[7]" is assigned to pin P1, "segment[6]" to P12, and so on.

+- The 4 bits of the "ctrl" output are also assigned to specific pins. "ctrl[3]" is assigned to pin P30, "ctrl[2]" to P29, "ctrl[1]" to P27, and "ctrl[0]" to P26.

+- The clock signal "clk" is assigned to pin P55.

+- The reset signal "reset" is assigned to pin P80.

 ## Running Tests

 Run this command in terminal window of VS Code / Windows Terminal to compile the files: